Attock Khurd: Ancient history

 In the spring of 326 BCE, Alexander III of Macedon passed into Punjab (at Ohind, 16 m. above Attock) using a bridge over the Indus constructed by Perdiccas and Hephaestion.
-The region became part of the Kingdom of Ederatides the Greek or Indo-Greek Kingdom, who extended his power over western Punjab.
+The region became part of the Kingdom of Ederatides the Greek or Indo-Greek Kingdom, which extended its power over western Punjab.
 The Indo-Greek kings held the country after him (until about 80 BCE) until its invasion by the Indo-Scythians.

+Middle Ages

 When the Chinese pilgrim Hiuen Tsang visited the district in 630 CE, and again in 643 CE, Buddhism was rapidly declining.
-The Brahman revival, to which India owes its present form of Hinduism, was already underway in the early years of the fifth century and must have been at its height in the time of Hiuen Tsang.
+The Brahman revival, to which India owes its present form of Hinduism, was already underway in the early years of the fifth century and must have been at its height at the time of Hiuen Tsang.

-The country was under the dominion of the Hindu kings of Kashmir and remained so until the end of the ninth century.
+The country was under the rule of the kings of Kashmir and remained so until the end of the ninth century.
 After that, the district became part of the kingdom of the rulers of Kabul – and the town, then known as Udhabandhapur or Waihind, was their capital until 1001 when the capital was moved to Nandana in the Salt Range after the Battle of Peshawar (1001).
 Samanta Deva and his successors (more accurately designated as the "Hindu Shahis of Kabul"), remained in possession until the time of Mahmud Ghaznavi.
-The Gakhars became vital in the hills to the east, but their dominion never extended beyond the Margalla pass and the Khari Moorat.
+The Gakhars became vital in the hills to the east, but their dominion never extended beyond the Margalla pass and the Khari However, it was again regained in 1400 by Sultan Sikandar and continued under Kashmiri rule until the conquest of Babur.

-The city gained more fame from Sufis and saints, who were mostly Bukhari-ul-Naqvi and Bukharis, such as Makhdoom Jahaniyan Jahangasht (born in Uch Sharif) and Jalaluddin Surkh-Posh Bukhari from Bukhara (Urdu: سید جلال الدین سرخ پوش بخاری c.
-595–690 AH, 1199–1291 CE).
-They were titled dewans of Attock, the last era of the Lodhi period.

-Imperial rule
+Early Modern Period

 Akbar the Great built Attock Fort to protect the passage of the Indus, between 1581 and 1583 under the supervision of Khawaja Shamsuddin Khawafi.
 It was ruled by the Nawab of Punjab until 1754 and then captured by the Durrani Empire.
-Attock was won by Marathas, led by Raghunathrao and Sidhojiraje Gharge-Desai (Deshmukh), in 1758.
+Attock was won by Marathas, led by Raghunathrao and Sidhojiraje, in 1758.
 However, this conquest was short-lived.
 The Nawab of Punjab again captured Attock Khurd, followed by Ahmad Shah Durrani's conquest under a treaty with the Nawab, according to which Attock Khurd was divided between the Afghans and the Nawab.

 Attock Khurd saw countless battles and skirmishes between the Sikhs and the Afghans in later years.